benbucksch/autoconfig-spec/draft-autoconfig-1.md

 SHOULD follow this section as guideline and MUST respect the definitions in this specification.

+* Configuration fields MUST NOT contain invalid or non-working configuration data.
+* Mail providers MUST return a working configuration, with state-of-the-art security.
+* Configurations MUST be public and MUST NOT require authentication (see below).

 ## Config location for single domain

 The preferred location to publish the configuration file is